HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image220.png)

-(II) **LogicDB privilege:** Select the corresponding logicDB to set the corresponding privileges, or create a new logicDB and set the privilege.
+**(2) LogicDB privilege:** Select the corresponding logicDB to set the corresponding privileges, or create a new logicDB and set the privilege.

 - If global privilege is set in the basic information, the relevant privileges at the logicDB level can not be changed with the global privilege, and the cursor focus will prompt "Inherited from global privilege".